 The official poster website to the band Moonalice.
 We focus on all the cool poster art created each time Moonalice plays a concert.
-The Moonalice Poster Series features almost 900 posters from the finest artists in the San Francisco Bay Area and abroad.
+The Moonalice Poster Series features over 1000 posters by dozens of amazing and talented artists.

 Offset Lithograph on 14pt Paper Stock

 Moonalice lithograph posters are printed at PS Print in Oakland.